poojasree06/RISC-V/README.md

 * When referring to a register, they must be referred to by their ABI names.Only ABI names are supported.
 * A line containing a label may not contain any other instruction.
 * Any memory element created in the data section is assigned an address starting from 0x10010000
-* Except in displaying the address, all values used use the decimal number system.
+* Except in displaying the address, all values uses decimal number system.
 * ---?
 * Comments are supported